Top 10 tips to keep coloured hair healthy

 3. Pick the shampoo that will suit dyed hair best:

 There are various types of shampoo available in every grocery store, and each one has very different functions.
 While some help against hair fall, some are protective shampoos; that is, they help keep dyed hair healthy and keep the color from fading soon.
-You must pick the right shampoo that will keep the wonderful hair color from fading besides adding shine, smoothness, and softness to your hair.
+You must pick the right shampoo that will keep the excellent hair color from fading besides adding shine, smoothness, and softness to your hair.
 It would be best to choose an SLS-free shampoo.

 4. Long-lasting hair colour depends on well-conditioned hair: